pivotal/LicenseFinder/readme.md

 ### Managing ignored Bundler groups

-Bundler groups can be added to an ignore list which will prevent LicenseFinder from evaluating their licenses.
+Bundler groups can be added to an ignore list which will prevent license_finder from evaluating their licenses.
-These groups can be managed with the `ignored_bundler_groups` command.
+These groups can be managed with the `license_finder ignored_bundler_groups` command.

 To list currently ignored Bundler groups: